UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/pi-systems/README.md

 # Pi Systems

-This folder includes all code related to the systems that will run in the airlock.
+This folder contains all systems that will be running on the main airlock computer

-# Systems
+## Current Systems

-Currently, systems include:
+Currently, systems in place include:

- - Doors
+ - Door
   - Pressurization